Gavin MacLeod, skipper on ‘Love Boat’ and renowned TV actor, dies at 90

-A nephew, Mark See, confirmed the death but he said he did not know the immediate cause.
+A nephew, Mark See, confirmed the death but said he did not know the immediate cause.

 Bald at 18, with a husky physique as a young man and a faint “Noo Yawk” accent, Mr. MacLeod had the unlikely makings of a popular show-business personality who amassed more than 100 television and film credits over a six-decade career.
 “I went all over town looking for an agent,” he noted in his memoir of his early struggles, “but no one was interested in representing a young man with a bald head.”